At Pisano, we sell a solution for businesses to collect feedback from their customers, engage with them in real time, and analyze results.

 Warming up -------------------------------------- real time: 1.000 i/100ms mat view: 2.000 i/100ms Calculating ------------------------------------- real time: 12.052 (± 8.3%) i/s - 120.000 in 10.024629s mat view: 23.561 (± 4.2%) i/s - 236.000 in 10.055818s Comparison: mat view:: 23.6 i/s real time:: 12.1 i/s - 1.95x slower

-The reports with the most complex queries have seen a 20x to 30x performance increase:
+The reports with the most complex queries, who had a lot of sub-queries, have seen a 20x to 30x performance increase:

 Warming up -------------------------------------- real time: 1.000 i/100ms mat view: 1.000 i/100ms Calculating ------------------------------------- real time: 0.285 (± 0.0%) i/s - 3.000 in 10.786589s mat view: 7.540 (±13.3%) i/s - 75.000 in 10.018695s Comparison: mat view:: 7.5 i/s real time:: 0.3 i/s - 26.41x slower